Ricoh GR vs Sony RX100 II

 It is notable that the RX100 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the GR does not provide wifi capability.

-Both the GR and the RX100 II have been discontinued, but can regularly be found used on eBay.
+Both the GR and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The GR was replaced by the Ricoh GR II, while the RX100 II was followed by the Sony RX100 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Ricoh GR Manual (free pdf) or the online Sony RX100 II Manual.
+Further information on the features and operation of the GR and RX100 II can be found, respectively, in the Ricoh GR Manual (free pdf) or the online Sony RX100 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Ricoh GR or the Sony RX100 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.